ant-media/ant-media-documentation/docs/guides/publish-live-stream/webrtc/screen-sharing-with-webrtc.md

+---
-# Sharing screen with WebRTC
+title: Sharing screen with WebRTC
+sidebar_position: 2
+---

 Seamless switch between WebRTC screen sharing and streaming using a camera is available on both Community Edition and and Enterprise Edition.
 This means that you can switch between screen and camera within the same session.